Cherokee County DUI Lawyers

 • If you are a multi-DUI offender, you may be eligible to participate in the Cherokee County DUI/Drug Court program.
 Participation in this program may significantly lower a jail sentence if you complete the program successfully.

 Cherokee County Sheriff’s Deputies are using search warrants (for your blood) to use in the prosecution of your Driving Under the Influence case.
-You need an experience Cherokee County DUI lawyer to attack these search warrants:
+You need an experienced Cherokee County DUI lawyer to attack these search warrants:

 Administrative License Suspension